flatironinstitute/finufft/README.md

 ### Design notes

 C++ is used for all main libraries, almost entirely avoiding object-oriented code.
 C++ `std::complex<double>` (aliased to `dcomplex`) and FFTW complex types are mixed within the library, since to some extent it is a glorified driver for FFTW.
 The interfaces are dcomplex.
 FFTW was considered universal and essential enough to be a dependency for the whole package.

+The default FFTW plan is `FFTW_ESTIMATE`; however if you will be making multiple calls, consider using `opts` to set `fftw=FFTW_MEASURE`, which will spend many seconds planning but give the fastest speed when called again.
+Note that FFTW plans are saved automatically from call to call in the same executable, and the same MATLAB session.

 There is a hard-defined limit of `1e11` for internal FFT arrays, set in `common.h`;
 if your machine has RAM of order 1TB, and you need it, set this larger and recompile.
 The point of this is to catch ridiculous-sized mallocs and exit gracefully.